A five-day lead auditor course is never enough. Effective auditor training must include practical feedback from an experienced auditor.

-I finally decided to use the Deming Cycle (Plan-Do-Check-Act, (PDCA) as my framework for the training.
-Most QA Managers are very experienced and have little trouble planning an audit schedule.
+Most quality managers are experienced and have little trouble planning an audit schedule.
 The next step is to conduct the audit.
 The problem is that there is very little objective oversight of the auditing process.
-The ISO 13485 for medical devices Standard requires that “Auditors shall not audit their own work.”
+The ISO 13485 standard for medical devices requires that “Auditors shall not audit their own work.”
 Therefore, most companies will opt for one of two solutions for auditing the internal audit process: 1) hire a consultant, or 2) ask the Director of Regulatory Affairs to audit the internal auditing process.

 When auditors are first being trained, we typically provide examples of best practices for audit preparation, checklists, interviewing techniques, AND reports.
 After the auditors have been “shadowed” by the program manager for an arbitrary three times, the auditors are now miraculously “trained.”
 Let’s see if I can draw an analogy that will make my point…

 That kind of sounds like watching your 16-year-old drive the family car three times and then giving them a license.
 I guess that’s why my new Ford Festiva was severely dented on all four sides within six months.
 You may think my father was a Saint, but I think he might have totaled his tenth car by age 18.
 At least I contained the damage to one vehicle.

 The key to training auditors to audit is consistent follow-up over a long period of time (1-2 years depending upon the frequency of audits).
 I recommend following the same training process that accredited auditors must complete.
 I have adapted that process and developed seven (7) specific recommendations:

 - Have a new auditor observe a few audits before they are allowed to participate (make sure they take notes and explain what you are doing and why, as you conduct audits they are observing)